jensgraetzer/auvitext/README.md

 			height: 12px;
 		}

-So a working media player needs al least four files - see the example in this repository:
+So a working media player needs at least four files - see the example in this repository:
 * example.m4a
 * example.html
 * example.js